 How much can I spend?

 The key figure here is £150 – that’s the budget per-head you’re allowed for any annual party.
 However bear in mind this is an exemption, not an allowance.
 If you spend over £150 you cannot claim back the first £150.
 If you want to claim relief this is your maximum budget.

 Who can come?

 To claim the exemption your party must be open to all employees.
-For the majority of Crunch clients (one and two-person businesses) this won’t be a problem, however if you are a growing business (perhaps taking advantage of our new Max package?) you need to ensure everyone is invited.
+For the majority of Crunch clients (one and two-person businesses) this won’t be a problem, however if you are a growing business you need to ensure everyone is invited.